eurobae/eurobae.github.io/index.md

 * **POSTECH**
   - B.S. in Industrial & Management Engineering (2014-2018)

+### Research Interest
+* Fintech, Payment, Cryptocurrency

 ### Working Papers
 * **Euro Bae**, Hyeokkoo Eric Kwon, Jaywon Lee, Daegon Cho.
 "Will Cryptocurrency-Based Loyalty Programs Thrive as Coin Prices Rise?"
 * **Euro Bae**, Daegon Cho.
-"Virtual Real Estate Price Dynamics in the Metaverse: A Case Study of Decentraland"
+"On the Effects of the Availability of Crpytocurrency Payments: The Case of Decentraland"
 * Jaehyeong Park, **Euro Bae**, Daegon Cho.
 "Cryptocurrency Fluctuations, Prices of Non-Fungible Tokens, and the Roles of Stablecoins: Evidence from OpenSea"

 ### Conference & Workshop Presentations